 Slashing your grocery spending is an easy way to save money easily.
-There are so many ways that you can save money, firstly by setting a realistic food budget.
+There are so many ways that you can save money on groceries, firstly by setting a realistic food budget.
 Below are my top ten ways to slash the cost of your groceries.

 Meal planning should be the first step you take into trying to slash your grocery budget.
 Far too often you can find yourself roaming around a supermarket, buying bits that add up to £50, but only getting enough ingredients for one full meal – if you're lucky.

 Order online for delivery or Click and Collect

 Since discovering Click and Collect, I haven't looked back.
 It enables me to grow my shopping list after looking through the cupboards and freezers, and whilst browsing the special offers, I can also keep an eye on my trolley.
 Except, unlike in real stores, I actually remove items from my trolley before checking out.
 This helps me to stick to a budget and I usually do one large Click and Collect order a month, with smaller top up shops throughout the month.
 You can read about my Click and Collect experience at Asda here.

 Once upon a time, Lidl and Aldi were frowned upon, but these days they are clearly becoming the forerunners in the supermarket wars.
 They offer good quality food (especially produce) at cheap prices.
 If you aren't sure what to expect from a trip to Aldi, read my guest post at The Mad House of Cats and Babies.